 January 6, 1998: After taking over a company on the verge of bankruptcy, Steve Jobs shocks attendees at San Francisco’s Macworld Expo by revealing that Apple is profitable again.

-Referring to Apple’s strategy since he took over as interim CEO, the recently returned Apple co-founder says, “It’s all come together for us.”
+Referring to the company’s strategy since he took over as interim CEO in September 1997, the recently returned Apple co-founder says, “It’s all come together for us.”

 Little did most of us know exactly how massive Apple’s comeback trail was set to be.

 Today, when Apple’s got more money in the bank than some small countries, it’s pretty hard to remember a time when profitability was an issue.
 It most certainly was in the late 1990s, however.
 With rival Microsoft continuing its climb to its 1999 valuation peak, Apple suffered the effects of the preceding decade’s disappointing product launches and poor management decisions.

 Jobs himself was no stranger to losses.
 While Pixar’s 1995 IPO turned him into a billionaire, the hardware division of his NeXT computer company proved disappointing from a financial perspective.
 Soon after returning to Apple and taking the iCEO position, Jobs reported a massive money-losing quarter for Apple in 1997.
 The company lost $161 million in just three months.

 A few things helped spark the late-1997 turnaround that Jobs addressed at the January 1998 MacWorld.